luispedro/blog_luispedro_org/content/blog/26-who-are-your-learners.rst

 author: Luis Pedro Coelho <luis@luispedro.org>
 ---

-This is Task 2 from my line course on `How to Teach Webcraft and Programming to Free-Range Students <http://p2pu.org/en/groups/how-to-teach-webcraft-and-programming-to-free-range-students/>`__
+This is Task 2 from my online course on
+`How to Teach Webcraft and Programming to Free-Range Students <http://p2pu.org/en/groups/how-to-teach-webcraft-and-programming-to-free-range-students/>`__
 .
 The question is to describe who the learners are.

-Again, my answers are focused on my `Programming for scientists <http://luispedro.org/projects/pfs>`__ course.
+Again, my answers are focused on my
+`Programming for scientists <http://luispedro.org/projects/pfs>`__ course.

 **Who are my learners?**